Understanding Foreign Markets: 3 Paths to International Expansion

 For some global brands, the very fact that their competition is even considering a new market is enough to make them interested in it.
 The fact is that in today’s highly competitive world, it’s no longer enough just to compete domestically.

 In some especially cut-throat industries, a brand needs to compete overseas in order to be more successful at home.
-This might be because of the advantage of scale that international expansion brings, or an increased access to global resources and talent, or because global growth improves a brand’s worldwide reputation.
+This might be because of the advantage of scale that international expansion brings, increased access to global resources and talent, or because global growth improves a brand’s worldwide reputation.

 A company re-orientating itself to do business on a global scale may have to fundamentally change how it does business.
 It needs to become a brand with a worldwide vision, a knowledge of international logistics and supply, and develop much broader language and cultural insights.